willaliou/willaliou/README.md

 # Hi there, I'm Willa!👋

-Welcome to my GitHub profile!
-I’m an undergraduate Computer Science student at Rice University with a passion for combining technical expertise in programming and data science with impactful, user-focused research.
-I’m always looking to learn, build, and collaborate on innovative projects in data analytics, machine learning, and user interface design.

 # 👩‍💻 About Me
 - 😄 Pronouns: she/her
 - 📚 Currently: Pursuing a Bachelor in Computer Science with a Minor in Data Science at Rice University.